 This story is being submitted to several publications, and I will let you know if I hear back from other places.

-I am finishing my MA Creative Writing at [University Name].
-When I’m not writing, I’m usually working on my webcomic, experimenting with water-color painting, or going on hikes in the countryside with my partner.
+I am finishing my MA in Creative Writing at [University Name].
+When I’m not writing, I usually work on my webcomic, experiment with watercolor painting, or go on hikes in the countryside with my partner.

 Thank you for your time and consideration.